What do you think happens when you screw up your VP of Sales hire?

 We’re not living in a one-size-fits-all world.
 So even if you’re taking general SaaS advice from the most trustworthy sources, you could still be doing your business a huge disservice.

-The reality is that no one knows your business like you do.
+The reality is that no one knows your business as you do.
 And that means you need to think carefully and critically about the advice you want to put into practice long before you actually follow through on it.

 Think first to understand the why, what, how, so what, when, and where to then consider all the ways this advice could work and harm your business.
 Look at both sides of the coin.